This topic details the onboarding process between you and our customer support team before your Oro application deployment begins.

 You can also fork and customize the Enterprise Edition of Oro’s application source code if needed.
 It is highly recommended to use only Long Term Support (LTS) versions for production environments.
 Check out the list of LTS versions and their release schedule in the relevant Release and Support Cycle article.

-If you plan to deploy a custom Oro application from the forked or private repository, you will be requested to provide the custom repository address in ssh format (i.e. firstname.lastname@example.org:org/app.git), tag or branch that should be used for installation.
+If you plan to deploy a custom Oro application from the forked or private repository, you will be requested to provide the custom repository address in ssh format (i.e. firstname.lastname@example.org:org/app.git), tag, branch or commit that should be used for installation.

 For customized installation, please ensure that your custom source code is fully functional and does not disrupt the application installation flow.

 The support team will generate SSH keys and will share a public key with you.
 This key should be added as a deployment key to your custom repository to authorize cloning the repository from the Oro application host in the cloud environment.